 • Joint venture created between Credit Suisse Capital Partners (Luxembourg) S.à.r.l., the Bank, and Credit Suisse Alzette Holdings S.à.r.l.
 (Tula), incorporated in June 2011, where the Bank had an interest of 99.3% of the risks and benefits of the assets and liabilities, which purpose was the investment in high credit rating debt denominated in pesos.
-The effects and transactions in force at the date of the early termination were incorporated in the Bank's own operations as part of investments in securities, classified as available-for-sale as of December 31, 2013 and until January 23, 2014, date when these were sold.
+The liability that this SPE owed to the Bank was settled in kind, with the bonds that constituted the securities investments as of the termination date, which were included as part of the security investments that are classified as available for sale as of December 31, 2013 and up to January 23, 2014, date when these were sold.

-(c) Cash and cash equivalents-
+c) Cash and cash equivalents-